What does ecommerce mean? E commerce Definition

-A lot of Myprotein’s success came to their social media output, in particular Instagram.
-With Myprotein you are investing in to a lifestyle and not just purchasing a product.
+A lot of Myprotein’s success came via their social media output, in particular, Instagram.
+With Myprotein you're investing in a lifestyle- not just purchasing a product.

-When you are starting up it can seem very appetizing to start plastering your social media feeds with offers and discounts.
-However consumers are very smart to this sort of tactic and they don’t like companies who overly promote.
+When you're starting up, it can seem appealing to start plastering your social media feeds with offers and discounts.
+However, consumers are very smart to these tactics, and they don’t like companies who overly promote.

-In the long term this aspirational model will pay dividends and will turn your customers into fans and supporters.
+In the long term, this aspirational model will pay dividends and turns customers into fans and supporters.

-They feed on this and use certain words in their marketing to make their customers feel that they are part of an exclusive club.
+Myprotein's customers are committed to the brand because the content they publish is aspirational.
+They feed on this and use certain words in their marketing to make their customers feel as though they're part of an exclusive club.

-See the example above where they use terms such as ‘members’ and ‘V.I.P’ this works so well psychology on customers.
+See the example above where they use terms such as ‘members’ and ‘V.I.P’ this works incredibly well.

-A huge Shopify success story, Black Milk Clothing have built up a reputation that has seen them go from the underground to the mainstream in Women’s leggings.
+A huge Shopify success story, Black Milk Clothing have built up a reputation that has seen them go from underdogs to becoming a mainstream name in Women’s leggings.

-Black Milk are now a multi-million pound company with sells more than 2000 pairs of leggings every day.
+Black Milk is now a multi-million-pound company selling more than 2000 pairs of leggings a day.

 What made Black Milk a success in the E commerce World?

-Black Milk certainly didn’t go about things the traditional way.
-In fact the Australian ecommerce company didn’t spend a penny on adwords, social media, television, radio, you name it.
+Black Milk certainly didn’t go about things conventionally.
+In fact, the Australian ecommerce company didn’t spend a penny on Adwords, social media, television, radio; you name it.

 Black Milk spent all their money on community events.
-Granted that Black Milk started travelling the world throwing parties and arranging photoshoots but they started in their own back garden of Australia.
+Granted, Black Milk now travels the world, throwing parties and arranging photo shoots- but they started in their own back garden.

-Start by using a website such as Meet Up to see what events are running locally to you which you could attend.
+Start by using websites like Meet Up to see what events are running locally.
 Or if you’re feeling particularly brave, create your own!

-How to use user generated content to build your ecommerce brand
+How to utilize user-generated content to build your ecommerce brand

-Black Milk Clothing are outstanding at user generated content.
+Black Milk Clothing is outstanding at creating user-generated content.

-What is so brilliant about this is that it displays all different types of women that customers feel that they can relate to more than the usual models you see on clothing websites.
+What's so brilliant about this is that it displays all different types of women that customers can relate to more than the usual models you see on clothing websites.

-Warby Parker’s rise to popularity was much more instantaneous than the two companies just mentioned.
+Warby Parker’s rise to popularity was much more instantaneous than the two companies we've just mentioned.

-Within a year of their modest beginnings at the University of Pennsylvania in 2010, Warby Parker was being described as “the Netflix of eyewear”.
+Within a year of starting in their modest beginnings at the University of Pennsylvania, in 2010, Warby Parker was described as “the Netflix of eyewear.”

 How did Warby Parker Master Ecommerce?

-So how did a company get to become one that is worth $1.2 billion?
+So how did this company become one worth $1.2 billion?

-Again it may seem a bit far-fetched but Warby Parker weren’t overly promotional.
-They originally focussed on their blog content which offered content on the daily.
+Again it may seem a bit far-fetched, but Warby Parker wasn’t overly promotional.
+They initially focussed on their blog content which they updated daily.

-When celebrating National Sunscreen Day (yes, really) they wrote an article about it and pushed it out to their channels using the relevant hashtags.
+When celebrating National Sunscreen Day (yes, really) they wrote an article about it and pushed it onto their channels using relevant hashtags.

-This ensured that every time there was a random celebratory day that related to their product, they were always on the ball and involved with the virality of it.
+This ensured every time there was a random celebratory day related to their product, they were always on the ball and involved with the virality of it.

 What are the Major Types of Ecommerce?

-The example i’ve used above are all what we call Business-to-Consumer (B2C), however there are varying forms of ecommerce that may match your idea more fittingly.
+The examples I’ve used above are what we'd call Business-to-Consumer (B2C).
+However, there are varying forms of ecommerce that may match your ideas betters.

-There are 6 types of e commerce.
-Below we have listed them and briefly explained what they all mean.
+There are six types of e commerce.
+Below we've listed them and briefly explained what they all mean.